Friday, June 25, 2010

 no man will be able

-to dance with her
+to dance with her, you said,

 take her away,